LemmyNet/lemmy-docs/src/en/administration/install_ansible.md

 cd lemmy/ansible/
 cp inventory.example inventory
 nano inventory # enter your server, domain, contact email
+# If deploying to an ARM machine, open the file ansible/VERSION,
+# and add -arm64 to the version
+#
 # If the command below fails, you may need to comment out this line
 # In the ansible.cfg file:
 # interpreter_python=/usr/bin/python3